open/close all folders

 - Rat-Man as a young kid in an orphanarium used one to pass unnoticed to the bully who had previously threatened him.
 Unfortunately, he forgot to remove it during the classes...

-- In Knights Of The Dinner Table, B.A. sometimes forces his players to wear paper bag masks if he's worried that their facial expressions will give away information the other players shouldn't know.
+- In Knights of the Dinner Table, B.A. sometimes forces his players to wear paper bag masks if he's worried that their facial expressions will give away information the other players shouldn't know.
+Brian's head is too large to fit in a paper bag so he has to wear a cardboard box.

 - The titular character of Le Bagman, hilariously violent amateur film, is called just "Bagman" because of this.